hilbix/gitstart/README.md

     thereby documenting where the things came from.
  - A better strategy would be to create feature-merge and a feature-unmerged branches.
 But quite often history is different.

-Things which are very special to me:

-* `git carry [commit[...]commit]`: Interactively cherry-pick (cherry .. carry .. you get it) commits found in the given repository and missing locally.
-This needs to find `git-carry.sh` in the current path.
-By default it tries the current `BRANCH` to `upstream/BRANCH` (not: `origin`!).
-Example: `git carry upstream/master` which is equivalent to `git carry` if you are on `master`.
-  - TODO: Use `git notes` instead of directory `.gitcarry`, as the latter is plain stupid

 * `git up`: `git status`  (this is because I always abused `cvs up` for what `git status` does today)

 Not yet implemented (perhaps upcomming, so it is already registered but not implemented):

 * `git ssh`: ssh key management
 * `git note`: notes for branches
 * `git hub`: interface to GitHUB API advanced commands

 Rationale:
 ----------